metomi/rose/sphinx/api/built-in/rose_bunch.rst

-   Under load balancing systems such as PBS or Slurm, you will need to set resource requests to reflect the resources required by running multiple commands at once e.g. if one command would require 1GB memory and you have configured your app to run up to 4 commands at once then you will need to request 4GB of memory.
+   Under load balancing systems such as PBS or Slurm, you will need to set resource requests to reflect the resources required by running multiple commands at once e.g. if one command would require 1GB memory and you have configured your app to run up to four commands at once then you will need to request 4GB of memory.